 Archive: 'History or Science'

->

-> This Week in Texas Music History, we’ll meet a performer who was a real force of nature.
+This Week in Texas Music History, we’ll meet a television host who entertained and educated his audience.

 Next November, Dallas will hear two new classical works marking the 50th anniversary of the JFK assassination – one by an 18-year-old Chinese-American prodigy, the other from a Grammy-winning composer.

 Today in the roundup: Reviewing Texas Ballet Theater’s ‘Nutcracker,’ an art opportunity at the Arboretum and a performance tip for musicians.

 This Week in Texas Music History, we’ll learn about a university that offered the nation’s first degree in jazz studies.

 The designer of the new Perot Museum of Nature and Science is named the 2013 AIA Gold Medal Award recipient.

 Steve Stucky’s oratorio about a pivotal day in the administration of Lyndon Johnson was commissioned and premiered by the Dallas Symphony — and now it’s up for a Grammy.